Victor-IX/Blender-Launcher-V2/docs/mkdocs/github_token.md

 7. Changes are saved automatically **in your system's secure credential manager**

 !!! tip
-    The token is stored securely in your system's credential manager (Windows Credential Manager, macOS Keychain, or Linux Secret Service), NOT in the configuration file.
-This means you can safely share your Blender Launcher config without exposing your token.
+    The token is stored securely in your system's credential manager (Windows Credential Manager, macOS Keychain, or Linux Secret Service), if it fail to save it in the system's credential manager, it will fall back to the user settings file with a warning.

 ## Token Security